holgern/beem/docs/index.rst

 software) that allows for fast transactions and ascalable blockchain solution.
 In case of Steem, it comes with decentralized publishing of content.

+The Steem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the related blockchain technology and cryptography.
+This library can be used to do anything that is allowed according to the Steem blockchain protocol.

 About this Library
 ------------------